Flow induced by the rotation of two circular cylinders in a viscous fluid: Part I: counter-rotating cylinders

 Figure \ref{Streamlines_lub}(b) shows the vertical velocity on the mid-plane $v(0,Y)$, where $Y= y /\sqrt{\varepsilon}$, for $\varepsilon = 0.2,\, 0.1,\, 0.05,\, 0.025$, with correspondingly decreasing line thickness, and the limiting curve (dash-dotted) as given by lubrication theory (equation (\ref{vax})).
 The curves shadow the limiting curve ever more faithfully as $\varepsilon$ decreases, giving further confidence in the relevance of the limiting lubrication-theory treatment.

-Figure \ref{Streamlines_lub_2}(a) shows the streamlines in the gap as given by (\ref{stream}) for the even smaller value $\varepsilon =0.001$, and figure \ref{Streamlines_lub_2}(b) shows the same zoomed near the origin and stretched in the $x$-direction, again revealing the saddle-point structure.
+Figure \ref{Streamlines_lub}(e) shows the streamlines in the gap as given by (\ref{stream}) for the even smaller value $\varepsilon =0.001$, and figure \ref{Streamlines_lub}(f) shows the same zoomed near the origin and stretched in the $x$-direction, again revealing the saddle-point structure.

-\subsubsection{Force on the cylinders, as determined by lubrication theory}
+\subsubsection{3.3 Force on the cylinders, as determined by lubrication theory}